liammonks/EntityComponentSystemSamples/PhysicsSamples/Assets/Physics/Package/Documentation~/interacting_with_bodies.md

 The correct DOTS oriented way would be to use the `IConvertGameObjectToEntity` interface on the `AttractComponent` MonoBehaviour we made.
 This can be done by implementing `IConvertGameObjectToEntity.Convert` which would create an `AttractData` component of the `ComponentData` type that is attached to the Entity representing the point of attraction.
 Then modify the `AttractSystem` to iterate over all the `AttractData` components instead.

-The most efficient way to get all the bodies close to that point is to either use the `Unity.Physics.CollisionWorld.OverlapAabb` method or, for more accuracy, `CalculateDistance` (with its `MaxDistance` set to the `maxDistance` defined in the above example).
+The most efficient way to get all the bodies close to that point is to either use the `SM.Physics.CollisionWorld.OverlapAabb` method or, for more accuracy, `CalculateDistance` (with its `MaxDistance` set to the `maxDistance` defined in the above example).
 For more information, see the [Collision queries](collision_queries.md) section.

 ## Impulses

 Now you have seen how to alter velocity in code, but it can be tricky to work out what velocity values to set in order to get a desired outcome.
 A common thing you want to do is applying an impulse at a given point on the body and having it react – for example, shooting the object with a gun.

-Unity Physics provides a few `Unity.Physics.Extensions.ComponentExtensions` methods to do the math for you, for example `ApplyImpulse()`.
+Unity Physics provides a few `SM.Physics.Extensions.ComponentExtensions` methods to do the math for you, for example `ApplyImpulse()`.
 Here's its current implementation:

 ```csharp
     public static void ApplyImpulse(ref PhysicsVelocity pv, PhysicsMass pm,